-It’s easy to think that the objective of your writing is painfully obvious as a writer, but the truth is, readers have a mind of their own.
+It’s easy to think that the objective of your writing is painfully obvious, but the truth is, readers have a mind of their own.
 If your goal is to get people clicking to a certain page or offer then make it obvious, then come back and make it even more obvious!

 You can write the absolute best B2B copy, but if your calls to action are not clear then you won’t achieve the desired results.
 There’s so much noise on the internet that if you don’t get people following your calls to action while you have them hooked then they can easily become distracted and go elsewhere.

-So, once you have your reader’s attention make sure you use it to funnel them in the direction you want them to go.
+Once you have your reader’s attention, make sure you use it to funnel them in the direction you want them to go.
 A big part of modern content writing is being able to control where you direct your reader’s attention and if you’re not using clear calls to action then you’re going to find this much more difficult to do.

 There are some subtle differences between B2B and B2C writing, but the concept is the same.
-You need to understand your audience, use your sparkling writing skills to appeal to them, and get them to follow your desired outcome.
+You need to understand your audience, use your sparkling writing skills to appeal to them, and get them to take action.

 It seems like a very simple formula, and it in some ways it is, but it takes a lot of skill to do it well.
 If you’re a successful B2C writer then you certainly have the skills that are needed to succeed in B2B, but there are some steps you can take to get you started on the front foot.

 If you remember these things then you can avoid some of the mistakes many people make when writing for B2B: